-Rhiannon Schade is a college counselor at a company that helps parents and teens navigate the college application process.
+Going to college is not just a decision that affects teens but their parents as well.
+Rhiannon Schade is a college counselor at a company that helps bridge the gap and helps families navigate the college application process.
 She saves for her two-year-old daughter, but she has decided not to open a 529 college savings plan for the girl, who has a rare syndrome that may affect her ability or desire to pursue higher education.

 “As a college counselor, I assumed that a 529 [savings plan] would be automatic for us,” Schade says.
 “After we learned about my daughter’s condition, I was forced to think more broadly about what it means to set aside money for your child’s future.
 She may choose to go to college or pursue some form of postsecondary education, but I want to understand and respect that she may also choose not to.”